 If you find that the manufacturers and local authorised resellers are out of stock—which can happen during bull markets or other periods of short supply—the best course is typically to simply wait for stock levels to replenish.

-The alternative of going to Amazon, eBay or Facebook Marketplace and buying a 2nd-hand one—or one which appears brand new but is perhaps slightly cheaper—could be a very expensive mistake.
+The alternative of going to Amazon, eBay or Facebook Marketplace and buying a second-hand one—or one which appears brand new but is perhaps slightly cheaper—could be a very expensive mistake.

 To entice desperate buyers in times of stock shortages, scammers will often sell devices on popular online marketplaces at a slight discount or even advertise it as a 2nd-hand wallet and list it considerably cheaper than new devices.